“Chippin’ Right along …

 To Buy A Bowl …

-Send me an email late on 3/08 or after – list the bowl(s) that you want that have prices under them, also for your “BEST CHANCE” list the ones you would be happy with so that “IF” your #1 choice has already been requested by someone else before I got to your order, I can go to your #2, #3, etc. quickly to hopefully match you up without delay.
-BE SURE TO INCLUDE THE ADDESS THE BOWL WILL BE SHIPPED TO.
+Just send me an email… list the bowl(s) that you want that have prices under them, BE SURE TO INCLUDE THE ADDESS THE BOWL WILL BE SHIPPED TO.
 I need to know where it’s going because all bowls with a “ship to” address in North Carolina – will have sales tax added for the county they’re shipped to.
-There is NO SALES TAX FOR ANY OTHER STATE.

 “Thank YOU” to the many people who have offered up prayers on my behalf.
 It really means a lot !!!
 Old age and health issues are really slowing me up.
-There may not be many more bowls made by me as my health continues to go downhill.
+There may not be many more bowls made by me as my health continues to decline.

-There’s right many dough-bowl makers around the country.
-I’ve taught many of them myself.
-But I don’t think that many of them are making bowls simply “for the money”.
-There’s many other ways to make a lot more money, with less work or risk of injury.
+There’s right many dough-bowl makers around the country (I’ve taught many myself).
+But I don’t think there’s many that make bowls simply “for the money”.
+There are so many other ways to make a lot more money, with a lot less work or risk of injury.

-At 1st glance a “Handmade Wooden Bread Bowl” seems awfully high priced.
-That’s one reason I learned to make them – I wanted my wife to have one but I couldn’t afford to buy one back then.
-But before you think I’m getting rich off off of them … By making bowls as a business here in NC I pay the following …
+At 1st glance a “Handmade Wooden Bread Bowl” seems high priced.
+That’s one reason I learned to make them – I wanted my wife to have one but I honestly couldn’t afford one back then.
+But before you think I’m getting rich off of them, by being a licensed business here in NC I pay the following:

-28% to State & Federal Income taxes, Social Security and Medicare –
+28% for State & Federal Income taxes, Social Security and Medicare –

-22% for my business for sand paper, buying trees, food safe mineral oil, property tax, shop and tools supplies and upkeep, internet access and all the fees for this website.
+22% to my business for sand paper, buying trees, food grade mineral oil, property tax, shop and tool supplies, upkeep, internet access and all the fees associated with this website.

 Plus I pay the shipping (in the lower 48).
-East coast averages around $42 bowl – west coast up to $69.75 (WA and Oregon state).
-If you chip out a bowl you can easily put 10-14 hours in it.
-Mine are also fine sanded.
-If you do the math – A $300 bowl would put less than half that in your pocket for 10-14 hours of hard work … you may get minimum wage for your efforts.
+East coast averages around $42 a bowl (Maine and Vermont can be $60+ too) – west coast up to $69.75 (WA and Oregon state).
+If you chip out a bowl you can easily put 10-14 hours in it by the time it is ready to be sold.
+My bowls are all fine sanded.
+Do the math, If I sell a bowl for $300, less than half that ends up in my pocket, and then paying the shipping from that amount … you may get minimum wage for all your efforts.

-I make them because I’m hooked on the beauty!
-Seeing what GOD alone put there for me to uncover.
-For those who just make them for the money, that will quickly show up in the quality of their work (or the lack there-of).
+For anyone who just makes bowls for the money, that will quickly show up in the quality of their work or the lack there-of.

-Below is the first 2 letters that I received last year from some after receiving their bowls …
+Here is 2 letters that I recently received from some after receiving their bowls …

 Greg R*******